-With longer days in our sights and spring on the horizon, it's the perfect time to pause and reflect on all the work being done to create a healthier, sustainable future for our community and to get involved in sustainability initiatives taking place in and around Kelowna.
+Spring is a season of renewal and growth, making it the perfect time to consider what each of us can do to create a healthier, sustainable future for our community and get involved in sustainability initiatives in and around Kelowna.

-We are fortunate to have numerous lakes in our region, including Okanagan Lake, which enriches the quality of life for residents and attracts visitors.
+This time of year also means residents and visitors alike will be looking forward to time on Okanagan Lake.
 Keeping the shores of our lakes clean is one way to contribute to the sustainability of our region.
-The Great Canadian Shoreline Cleanup, a national initiative delivered by Ocean Wise and WWF-Canada, is reopen for solo, household or small team clean-ups.
-Make a difference one piece of garbage at a time by downloading the Shoreline Cleanup checklist, which includes helpful resources and COVID-19 protocols, and then planning and executing your own cleanup.
+The Great Canadian Shoreline Cleanup is a national initiative delivered by Ocean Wise and WWF-Canada, with resources for solo, household, or small team clean-ups.
+Make a difference one piece of garbage at a time by organizing and leading a cleaning through your workplace.